RedDawe/Growing-denseNet-on-cifar10/README.md

 It is motivated by the love for automation and ridiculous demands of NasNets, inspired by denseNet regarding the structure and by CLR paper regarding the automation of the parameters.

-I have always wanted an automatic netowrk, the NasNets were the first (worth mentioning) to try that, but they are extremely expensive to train, so I came up with an alternative way to search for the architecture.
+I have always wanted an automatic network, the NasNets were the first (worth mentioning) to try that, but they are extremely expensive to train, so I came up with an alternative way to search for the architecture.
 While NasNets just basically brute force possible values for all parameters, I decided to handle each one on it's own.
-As I have said, the basic structure is denseNet, first with dense block(s) and then with a special dense/reduction block.
+As I have said, the basic structure is denseNet, first with dense block(s) and then with a custom dense-reduction block, that theoretically migh help the network hold the relative positions..

 The parameters go as follows: